paul-naert/kernel-specialization/kernel-slashing/README.md

 I have added [large.list](large.list) which allows the kernel to boot when slashed with this exclusion list.
 However, for now it is huge and most of the entries are not necessary.
 I have built that list by adding the full nm for the original nm to a list, and then excluding categories.
 The way I do this is by parsing the file and determining what keywords appear most frequently, and trying to exclude all lines including those.
 However, this reaches its limits very fast.
 I was able to take out acpi, ata, ksymtab, kstrtab and netlink for a total of 14000 lines.
 However, it does not allow me to take out init pci or attr, which make a big portion of the remaining names.

-[extract-keywords.py](extract-keywords.py) will print the most used keywords, and trim-list will delete from trimmed.list the symbols including the string it is given as argument.
+[extract-keywords.py](extract-keywords.py) will print the most used keywords, and [trim-list.py](trim-list.py) will delete from the list the symbols including the string it is given as second argument.

+The trim-list and parse-errlog scripts bith take the name of the target list as first argument.